K-Pop Star Sunmi Goes Viral With One Quick LGBT Statement During Pride Month

 Apparently, this huge star did not want her words to be misinterpreted as if she was coming out, as many fans believed.

-Regardless, the moment has brought a lot of excitement to her fanbase, which numbers in the hundred of thousands just on Twitter.
+Regardless, the moment has brought a lot of excitement to her fanbase, which numbers in the hundreds of thousands just on Twitter.

 This is the complete sunmi gay video if yall need even more context pic.twitter.com/vqEXSqDUCg